PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker run hello-world
 ```

 This command will pull the `hello-world` image from Docker Hub - a central repository of public Docker images, create a new container from that image and run it.
-The executable within the container will output hello from docker along with some help text.
+The executable within the container will output hello from Docker along with some help text.

 We also need the code from the **Chapter 10 Building Microservice Systems** available, we can get this from the source code for Chapter 10 provided with this book (source files can be obtained from the publisher website).
-We'll specifically be working with the source code from the *Adding a Queue Based Service* recipe in Chapter 10.
+We'll specifically be working with the source code from the *Adding a queue based service* recipe in Chapter 10.

 ### How to do it